1871fotc/fotc/docs/about/extraordinary-stories.md

 John, with another teacher, Randall MacDonnell, intervened with the Government on behalf of such starving people to get them some relief.
 He was also a guiding force in the effort to establish a Teachers Union.
 John was very tolerant in regard to religion.

 Following John's death, Amelia and her family supported themselves by operating a series of boarding houses, one of which, *Cadarga*, was in Milton.
-Following this she had premises in Gregory Terrace, *Holyrood* later owned by the Country Women's Association.
+Following this she had premises in Gregory Terrace, *Holyrood*, later owned by the Country Women's Association.

 Amelia lived to the ripe old age of 93, spry to the last, and living to see the birth of the first of her great-grandchildren.